saveourtool/cosv4k/docs/README.md

 * `ecosystem` The ecosystem identifies the overall library ecosystem
 * `name`  The name field is a string identifying the library within its ecosystem.
 * **optional** `purl` The purl field is a string following the Package URL specification that identifies the package..
+* `language:`  main developing language of this package.
+* `repository:`  the link of the open source repository of the package.
+* `introduced_commits`  the introducing commits of this vulnerability.
+* `fixed_commits`  Commit ID's; the fixing commits of this vulnerability.
+* `home_page`  home page of the package.
+* `edition:`  the distribution edition name of package, e.g., Alpine, Debian.

 #### affected[].severity field